 Customer satisfaction (CSAT) surveys

-Measuring customer satisfaction with surveys can take a few different forms and use different metrics.
+Measuring customer satisfaction with a CSAT survey tool can take a few different forms and use different metrics.
 One of the most common metrics is CSAT, which measures how satisfied customers are with elements of your business.
 This metric can be used alone or as part of a larger customer satisfaction survey.
 You can read more about Customer Satisfaction (CSAT) surveys here.

 Sample CSAT questions: